 The nature and origin of awareness is one of the greatest questions about existence, alongside the question of the nature and origin of matter, and the nature and origin of life itself.
-YHouse is a non-profit research institute designed to foster the transdisciplinary study of awareness and consciousness—from biological origins to neuroscience, societies to computers.
+YHouse is a research institute designed to foster the transdisciplinary study of awareness and consciousness—from biological origins to neuroscience, societies to computers.

 Science has made enormous strides in decoding the underlying principles of the physical universe—we now have confidence that matter originated in the Big Bang, together with space and time.
 And although life’s origins is still a frontier topic, we think that it is plausible that living systems arise as an emergent property of increasingly complex processes, eventually transitioning from geochemistry to biochemistry, to the first living cells.

 Finding answers, insights, or even breakthroughs toward solving the origin and nature of awareness is an exceptional challenge because of the striking transdisciplinarity and coupling of the many big questions tied to this phenomenon.
 Nonetheless, from technologically driven initiatives in brain science and the formation of multidisciplinary institutes, to the leadership of professional societies, a number of dedicated efforts are under way to address similar questions.

 YHouse embodies a plan to accelerate progress through a fresh, bold approach that incorporates, at a minimum, neuroscience, artificial intelligence, robotics, animal studies, developmental psychology, anthropology, and sociology.
 YHouse aims to also engage the areas grouped under the general heading of cognitive science, together with physics, mathematics, computer science, logic, philosophy, and more.